Strategy Field Study: CompaniesBenefits of Participating in the Strategy Field Study

 Meaningful Partnership in Business Education

-Many participate because of their commitment to supporting business educational.
+Many client sites participate because of their commitment to supporting business education.

 - Learn more about Recruitment at Schulich

 The three stakeholders in the Strategy Field Study are the student teams, the faculty advisory panel, and participating client sites.
 Each has a unique involvement in the process.